Maui’s emergency services chief resigns after facing criticism for not activating sirens during fire

 Green has said at least 1,000 hotel rooms will be set aside for those who lost their homes.
 In addition, AirBnB’s nonprofit wing will provide properties for 1,000 people, the company said.

 The governor has also vowed to protect local landowners from being “victimized” by opportunistic buyers when Maui rebuilds.
-Green said Wednesday that he instructed the state attorney general to work toward a moratorium on land transactions in Lahaina, even as he acknowledged the move would likely face legal challenges.
+Green said Wednesday that he instructed the state attorney general to work toward a moratorium on land transactions in Lahaina, even as he acknowledged that would likely face legal challenges.

-“My intention from start to finish is to make sure that no one is victimized from a land grab,” Green said at a news conference.
-“Do not approach their families saying they’ll be much better off if they make a deal.
-Because we’re not going to allow it.”

-Since flames consumed much of Lahaina just over a week ago, locals have feared that a rebuilt town could become even more oriented toward wealthy visitors, according to Lahaina native Richy Palalay.
+Since the flames consumed much of Lahaina just over a week ago, locals have feared that a rebuilt town could become even more oriented toward wealthy visitors.

-Hotels and condos “that we can’t afford to live in — that’s what we’re afraid of,” he said Saturday at a shelter for evacuees.

 The cause of the wildfires, the deadliest in the U.S. in more than a century, is under investigation.
 But Hawaii is increasingly at risk from disasters, with wildfire rising fastest, according to an Associated Press analysis of FEMA records.